band/bandstands/Bill Anderson.md

 ## What about me?
 A retired data informatician (what does that mean?), sociotechnical (what? another big word?) computer systems engineer, and chemist.
 Also an open access advocate and inveterate punster.

-When asked recently about what I value and my interests I responded with "Kindness, curiosity, honesty, and humor.
+When asked recently about what I value and my interests I said, with "Kindness, curiosity, honesty, and humor.
 I am interested in learning about, examining, and promoting abundance-based models and ideas of sustainable human societies."

 I am also reviewing my childhood first-order learnings about how the world works.